appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 ### 5. Run Server

-Appcircle server's modules are run on Docker Engine as a container application on your system.
+Appcircle server's modules are run on Podman as a container application on your system.
 All containers are run using a `compose.yaml` file which is generated after `ac-self-hosted.sh` is executed successfully explained in above steps.

 `projects/${YOUR_PROJECT}/export` path will have all exported environment for self-hosted Appcircle services along with `compose.yaml`.